designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

 If your second iframe is not appearing as a pop-up, this may be because you have added the widget to a separate page (and then embedded that separate page onto your website).

 If the space you've embedded it in is small, our form will think that the user's screen is small hence redirecting that embed.

-A good way to troubleshoot is to check your console and see whether your `iframe` tag has a `src` attribute.

-If it does, you will need to  remove the widget and try and add the widget directly to your main reservation page.

 **13. I've added the widget to my Facebook page.
 It's displaying correctly on desktop but I can't find the tab on mobile.**